 SCHEDULE P – PART 3

-Part 3 provides a historical summary of loss and ALAE development by report year on a net of reinsurance basis.
+Part 3 provides a historical summary of incurred loss and ALAE development by report year on a net of reinsurance basis.
+Claims should be grouped by the year in which the claim was first reported.
 Columnar headings provide instructions necessary for completion.
 Column 11 equals Column 10 minus Column 9 for common years (Rows 1 through 10).
 Column 12 equals Column 10 minus Column 8 for common years (Rows 1 through 9).

 The “Prior Years” category for report year need not be the same as for policy year.
 Several methods are acceptable, but once established, the company should not alter its method at a later time.
 The following methods are acceptable:

-1. “Prior Years” consists of all claims reported by the company from inception of the company forward.
+1. “Prior Years” consists of all claims reported by the company from inception of the company forward, with the exception of claims reported in the most recent ten years.

-2. “Prior Years” consists of all claims reported by the company from 1980 forward.
+2. “Prior Years” consists of all claims reported by the company from 1980 forward, with the exception of claims reported in the most recent ten years..

 3. The company can pick a year earlier than 1980, but later than the inception of the company.

-The treatment of salvage and subrogation should be the same as Parts 1 and 2.
+The treatment of salvage and subrogation should be the same as in Parts 1 and 2.

-Part 3 may not reconcile with Part 1 - Summary due to differences in the meaning of “prior years.”
+The totals in Part 3 may not reconcile with the totals in Part 1 - Summary due to differences in the meaning of “prior years.”

 Part 3, Columns 1 to 10 should equal the sum of Parts 3A, 3B, and 3C.